InteliThreeGroup/Beneficios/BusinessPlan.md

 **Pain Points:**
 * Lack of visibility into benefit utilization
-* Difficulty customizing packages for different team profiles **Frustrations:**
+* Difficulty customizing packages for different team profiles
+* Has difficulty engaging employees
+**Frustrations:**
 * Decentralized reports hinder strategic decisions
 * Constant complaints from employees about inflexibility or misuse of benefits **Motivators:**
 * Access to a single, customizable benefits management platform
 * Reduced turnover and increased internal engagement
+* Seeks tools to engage employees with challenges aligned with the organizational culture

 ### Persona 2 (Employee):